- Application Notes

 Wireless charging works by transferring energy from the charger to a receiver via electromagnetic induction.
 The charger uses an induction coil to create an alternating electromagnetic field, which the receiver coil converts back into electricity to be fed into a battery or directly to an application.
 Typically, the charger and receiver should be close and correctly aligned over the top of each other, although a set orientation is normally not necessary.

-Developed by the Wireless Power Consortium, "Qi" is an open interface standard that defines wireless power transfer using inductive charging over distances of up to 4 cm.
+Developed by the Wireless Power Consortium, the Qi® wireless charging standard defines wireless power transfer using inductive charging over distances of up to 4 cm.
 A Qi-based wireless charging system uses resonant inductive coupling to enable a charging pad to transfer power to a compatible device when it is placed on top of the pad.

 Our dsPIC® Digital Signal Controllers (DSCs), with their multiple Pulse-Width Modulators (PWMs), high-speed Analog-to-Digital Converters (ADCs) and programmable core, are very effective in optimizing wireless charging solutions.
 To help jump start your development, we offer reference designs for 15W single- and multi-coil Qi-compliant transmitters.